Revelation 9

 to kill a third of mankind

-The number of mounted troops
+And the number of mounted troops was two hundred million;

-I heard their number
+I heard their number.

-Now the horses and riders in my vision looked like this
+Now the horses and riders in my vision looked like this:

-The heads of the horses were like the heads of lions
+The heads of the horses were like the heads of lions:

-and out of their mouths proceeded fire, smoke, and sulfur
+and out of their mouths proceeded fire, smoke, and sulfur:

-A third of mankind
+A third of mankind was killed

 by the three plagues